mozilla/teach-api/README.md

 ## Making a "staff" account, to use the admin route

 In order to use the admin route, you will need to clear a user account by ensuring `is_staff = 1`.
 If the webmaker login username that you want to use is the same as the administrative user, you're done.
-Otherwise, after signing in with your webmaker user account once, connect to the `db.sqlite3` database file in the root directory ([SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) for Firefox is highly recommended for working with Sqlite files), and in the `auth_users` table, update the record for your webmaker account such that `is_staff` has the value `1`.
+Otherwise, after signing in with your webmaker user account once, connect to the `db.sqlite3` database file in the teach-api root directory with a sqlite3 CLI or GUI ([SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) for Firefox is highly recommended for working with Sqlite files), and update the `auth_users` table, by setting the user record associated with your webmaker account to have `is_staff` set to `1` rather than `0`.

 You should now be able to load up the administrative view for the teach-api via [http://localhost:8000/admin](http://localhost:8000/admin) when logged in with your webmaker account.